 Nightlife in Bratislava is really something.
-The main events usually take place on Friday night, when the young go out to drink and party.
-Saturday is another “hot” day, with concerts in different locals of the city.
+The main events usually take place on Friday night, when the young drink and party.
+Saturday is another “hot” day, with concerts by different locals of the city.
 If dancing isn’t your thing, you can find hundreds of pubs with good local beers and wines.
-For cinema lovers, almost every month there is a different film festival focusing on a particular topic or country!
+Almost every month, cinema lovers have a different film festival focusing on a particular topic or country!

 Things to do for free:

 In Bratislava, there are different things that you can do for free.
 The museums often open their doors to the public with permanent and temporary exhibitions.
 Sometimes, it is possible to see film festivals, documentaries, and short movies without paying a Euro.
 Other cultural events, such as photography exhibitions or travel-related meetings, are also for free.